Data for Progress: Polling

 Data for Progress regularly conducts election polling, especially for primary elections.
 In the 2020 race for New York's 16th congressional district, Data for Progress was the sole public pollster to show challenger Jamaal Bowman lead incumbent Eliot Engel.
-In 2021, the firm conducted polling that found a majority of Democratic voters in Arizona would favor a primary challenge to Senator Kyrsten Sinema due to her opposition to some of the Biden Administration's measures in Congress.
+In 2021, the firm conducted polling that found a majority of Democratic voters in Arizona would favor a primary challenge to Senator Kyrsten Sinema due to her opposition to some of the Biden administration's measures in Congress.

 In the 2020 presidential cycle, Data for Progress's polling on viewers' response to the presidential debate between Donald Trump and Joe Biden was covered by the Washington Post.
 Following the 2020 presidential election, the New York Times published a piece titled "Polling's Prognosis: Wary Conservatives and Eager Liberals" regarding Data for Progress's polling outfit.
 The article stated:Data for Progress's results have been on the more accurate side among its peers, though it relies entirely on so-called nonprobability methods [that] haven't gained full acceptance as an industry standard for political polls, at least not yet.

 Data for Progress' polls in 2020 underestimated support for Republican candidates.

 During the 2022 midterms, their polls ended up overestimating Republican support.
-The Tartan reported that Sean McElwee, Data for Progress, was gambling on election results on the site PredictIt raising ethical concerns.
+The Tartan reported that the group's leader, Sean McElwee, was gambling on election results on the website PredictIt, raising ethical concerns.
+McElwee left the firm in November 2022 amidst allegations of gambling on election results and artificially manipulating polling results to affect races that he had bet money on.
+Additionally, it has been reported McElwee had inquired among his employees about having them participate in an illegal straw donor scheme.
+Senior members of Data for Progress informed McElwee that they would resign en masse if he did not step down as the firm's executive director.